Integrating mobile into enterprise imaging and teleradiology workflows

 Mobile Devices vs. Specialist Medical Imaging Equipment

-FSC: So Dr. Altman, there’s actually an important distinction in the way that images get created between a mobile device versus an ultrasound.
+Florent Saint-Clair: So Dr. Altman, there’s actually an important distinction in the way that images get created between a mobile device versus an ultrasound.
 So ultrasound, CT, MR, nuc med, all of those devices typically use something called a DICOM Modality Worklist in order to know what’s next, who’s the next patient, and get the proper demographics from the EHR automatically populated in the DICOM headers.
 It’s a little bit different when you’re dealing with a mobile device.
-And so historically, when you were using a mobile device, you didn’t really have a place to put metadata into the images, and so you would have orphan images that would have to be manually handled, Dicom-ized, and then placed into the PACS, and so… But that also means that you have a different kind of workflow that doesn’t involve the worklist, and that’s called an encounter-based imaging event.
+And so historically, when you were using a mobile device, you didn’t really have a place to put metadata into the images, and so you would have orphan images that would have to be manually handled, Dicom-ized, and then placed into the PACS/MIMPS, and so… on?
+But that also means that you have a different kind of workflow that doesn’t involve the worklist, and that’s called an encounter-based imaging event.
 Encounter-based imaging is a totally different sport, but it can utilize the same underlying infrastructure to provide a worklist in order to reduce human error in data entry.
 In an iPhone, it would be very easy to introduce typos in the patient’s name or in various things.
-And so by providing worklist to an iPad or an iPhone, as if it were any other conventional imaging equipment in the hospital, you dramatically reduce the amount of time that it takes to not just begin an encounter, but also make it ingestible by the PACS and available to the rest of the enterprise through the PACS viewer.
+And so by providing worklist to an iPad or an iPhone, as if it were any other conventional imaging equipment in the hospital, you dramatically reduce the amount of time that it takes to not just begin an encounter, but also make it ingestible by the PACS/MIMPS and available to the rest of the enterprise through the PACS/MIMPS viewer.
 So those two different types of workflows are interesting to discuss.
 So I’ll let you talk about that.

-MT: Not only that, you can add an otoscope, you can do a fundoscopy, even a microscope, it can be added on your iPhone, just an attachment, and you would be able to do a much wider range of photo acquisitions, all backed by the modality works, all end up in the right place, right patient, right chart.
+Manabu Tokunaga: Not only that, you can add an otoscope, you can do a fundoscopy, even a microscope, it can be added on your iPhone, just an attachment, and you would be able to do a much wider range of photo acquisitions, all backed by the modality works, all end up in the right place, right patient, right chart.

-FSC: We’ll leave the floor now to the physician in the room.
+Florent Saint-Clair: We’ll leave the floor now to the physician in the room.
 Dr. Altman, these are the cases that you leverage this technology for.

 Web-based Image Processing

-FSC: Interesting use cases.
+Florent Saint-Clair: Interesting use cases.
 We did get a couple of questions, by the way.
 We’ll go through them in a minute.
 But one interesting project at Nicklaus Children’s that you completed was that you also have a lot of historic pictures that were taken by various physicians including in plastic surgery and reconstructive surgery.
-And the ability to Dicom-ize and process those, categorize them and place them in a metadata-rich environment is also important, right?
+And the ability to Dicom-ize and process those, categorize them, and place them in a metadata-rich environment is also important, right?
 As time goes forward, when you have this new app, you can now use it, but there’s also a lot of historic images that can be handled through this platform.